Executive Director - Euthanasia Prevention Coalition

 Egbert says he approved applications for about 300 suicides, most as medical director of the Final Exit Network, a loosely knit group that claims 3,000 dues-paying members.
 Even within his own organization, Egbert is controversial.
 The vast majority of the network’s members suffer from painful physical ailments such as late-stage cancer, he says.
 But unlike the group’s current leadership, Egbert is also willing, in extreme cases, he says, to serve as an “exit guide” for patients who have suffered from depression for extended periods of time.

 Final Exit’s patients are instructed that they can buy helium tanks at party stores, Egbert tells me.
 Remnants of his clients’ visits to party stores lie beneath the hoods, at the bottom of Egbert’s garbage bag.
 Here is a pack of balloons.
-Pink, blue, yellow, green.FEN claims that they do not break the law, they only provide information and support, but Egbert admits in the article that he not only provides Exit hoods (suicide bags) but that they also remove evidence from the location after the death has occurred.
+Pink, blue, yellow, green.FEN claims that they do not break the law, but Egbert admits in the article that he not only provides Exit hoods (suicide bags) but that they also remove evidence from the location after the death has occurred.
 The Washington Post article states: